obsqrbtz/binarygoose.dev/content/posts/cat-issues.md

 excerpt: "Being dumb for 4 hours straight"
 ---

-A few days ago I booted up my Arch Linux install and immediately hit a black screen right after GRUB.
-No error message, no flicker, just blackness.
+A few days ago I booted up my Arch Linux install and was greeted with a black screen right after GRUB.
+No error message, no flicker, nothing.

 The weird part?
 The system was clearly running.
-I could seemingly “blindly” log in and even access my media servers from my phone.
+I could seemingly “blindly” log in and even access media servers from my phone.
 So it wasn’t a total crash, just no display.

 Naturally, my first thought was: great, another driver issue.